 We have got for you some positive news and stories that took place in India in the past few days in the Local roundup.
 Read all of them below!

-Local roundup is an accumulation of some positive news, events, and stories that take place in India.
+Local roundup is an accumulation of positive news, events and stories that take place in India.
 Check what major did you miss the past few days here.

 Stay tuned with Local Samosa for more such updates.